itsakk/PHYLOAD/README.md

 # phyload

-Utilities for loading multi-physics, spatio-temporal trajectory data exported in The Well / PhyBench HDF5 layout. `phyload` discovers tensor fields, exposes them through a flexible PyTorch `Dataset`, and provides ready-to-use `DataLoader` factories that respect heterogeneous grids, windowing, and metadata.
+Utilities for loading multi-physics, spatio-temporal trajectory data.
+The format used is the one used for the PHYGEN library.
+`phyload` discovers tensor fields, exposes them through a flexible PyTorch `Dataset`, and provides ready-to-use `DataLoader` factories that respect heterogeneous grids, windowing, and metadata.